hasanihardik/PromptEase/README.md

 # PromptEase
 A chrome extension to get ai based response for selected text in any webpage.
+Works in IAmNeo Examly.

+# Features

+1) solve any programs with just a click ...(it gets copied into your clipboard)
+2) solve any MCQs in just 1 click
+3) custom copy paste functionality

 # Installation: